-If you're only inviting one plant into your garden beds this spring, it's likely to be a petunia.
-Petunias (Petunia spp.) are easy-care, flowering beauties usually grown as annuals and discarded at the end of the season.
+If you're only inviting one plant into your flower garden beds this spring, it's likely to be a petunia.
+Petunias (Petunia spp.) are easy-care flowering beauties, but they can sometimes encourage problems, such as petunias turning yellow.
+While these flowers are usually grown as annuals and discarded at the end of the season, you still want them to look beautiful and grow vigorously.
 Many are, in fact, herbaceous perennials that thrive in U.S. Department of Agriculture plant hardiness zones 9 through 10.

-The best way to avoid yellowing foliage is to start with excellent cultural practices.
-Given that most petunias are grown for one season only, serious diseases do not have time to develop.
+The best way to avoid petunias turning yellow is to start with excellent cultural practices.
+Given that most petunias are grown for one season only, serious diseases don't have time to develop.
 Any yellowing of the foliage is usually due to the way the gardener is caring for the petunias.
 For example, all of the following can cause petunia leaves to turn yellow: planting too deep, planting in shade, planting in poorly draining soil and failing to provide fertilizer.

 Caring for Petunias

 Petunias need regular irrigation, so give them enough water to keep the soil moist but not wet at all times.
-It is best to water them by soaker hose before the sun rises in the morning so they don't burn and water doesn't get on their leaves.
+It's best to water them with a soaker hose before the sun rises in the morning so they don't burn and water doesn't get on their leaves.
 They also need fertilizer.
 Apply a water-soluble general fertilizer every 10 to 14 days.
 One tablespoon of fertilizer mixed into a gallon of water will feed plants in a 10-square-foot garden bed.

 Petunias and Tobacco